Joshua earned an MBA from USF and writes mostly about software and technology.

-In this tutorial we cover what a macro is, how to record one, and discuss a few shortcut examples that you can create within a spreadsheet.
-Throughout this text we’ll be using the table below to illustrate examples.
+In this tutorial, we cover what a macro is, how to record one, and discuss a few shortcut examples that you can create within a spreadsheet.
+Throughout this article, we’ll be using the table below to illustrate examples.
 Please download the example workbook here if you would like to follow along with the examples.

-What is a Macro
+What Is a Macro?

-For example, suppose you have a .csv document that you receive on a regular basis and your job is to create the same report with that raw data.
-If the data comes to you in the same format, you can turn that 20 min task into a 2 second task with the power of the Excel macro.
-For the purpose of this article we will only be creating a macros with the Excel macro recorder and assigning the macros to a key board shortcut.
+For example, suppose you have a .csv document that you receive regularly, and your job is to create the same report with that raw data.
+If the data comes to you in the same format, you can turn that 20 min task into a 2-second task with the power of the Excel macro.
+For this article, we will only be creating a macro with the Excel macro recorder and assigning the macros to a keyboard shortcut.

-How to Record A Macro
+How to Record a Macro

 Example 1: Creating a Filter Shortcut Key

 First, what is needed is to filter only by the pediatrician discipline.
-To find the filter options for the discipline click on the down arrow in the discipline header.
+To find the filter options for the discipline, click on the down arrow in the discipline header.
 Uncheck “Select All”, check “Pediatrician” and then click the OK button to proceed.

-To stop the macro recording process the square button at the bottom of the left-hand corner needs to be pressed.
+To stop the macro recording process, the square button at the bottom of the left-hand corner needs to be pressed.
 The illustration below shows the data after the two filters were added.
-To track the shortcuts that you create you can insert a text box for reference.
-If a text box is added be sure to keep it above and out of the way of the records.
+To track the shortcuts that you create, you can insert a text box for reference.
+If a text box is added, be sure to keep it above and out of the way of the records.

 Example 2: Creating a Clear Filter Shortcut Key

-Now that there is a mechanism to create the report I’d like to be able to revert back to the original table with the use of a shortcut.
+Now that there is a mechanism to create the report, I’d like to be able to revert to the original table with the use of a shortcut.
 To do so, start by clicking on the record macro button.
 This time we will create a shortcut with a capital letter.

 After clicking the square stop button in the lower left-hand corner, you are now able to toggle in and out of the sort that was created with the shortcut keys Ctrl + k and Ctrl + Shift + K.

-Editing The Shortcut Keys
+Editing the Shortcut Keys

-At some point you may want to edit your shortcut keys.
-For example, I used Ctrl + k as a shortcut to sort the table but Ctrl + k already had a function tied to it.
+At some point, you may want to edit your shortcut keys.
+For example, I used Ctrl + k as a shortcut for sorting tables, but Ctrl + k already had a function tied to it.
 The normal function of Ctrl + k is to insert a hyperlink.

 Next, choose the macro from the list where the shortcut key needs to be changed from the list.
 Click on the options button and you will have the opportunity to change the shortcut key.

-Saving The Workbook
+Saving the Workbook

 © 2018 Joshua Crowder